pod4g/hiper/README.md

 hiper -c /home/config.json
 ```

-## Pain spot
+## Pain point

 After we have developed a project or optimized the performance of a project, how do we measure the performance of this project?
 A common approach is to look at the data in the `performance` and `network` in the `Dev Tool`, record a few key performance metrics, and refresh them a few times before looking at those performance metrics,
-Sometimes we find that due to the small sample size, the current **network/CPU/memory** load is heavily impacted, and sometimes the optimized project is slower than before the optimization.
-If there is a tool, a one-time web page to request many times, and then taking out the various performance indicators averaging, we can **very accurately** know the optimization is positive or negative optimization.
-In addition, you can also make a comparison and get **accurate data** about **how much you have optimized&**.
-This tool is designed to address this pain point.
+Sometimes we find that due to the small sample size, the current **Network/CPU/Memory** load is heavily impacted, and sometimes the optimized project is slower than before the optimization.
+If there is a tool, request web page many times, and then taking out the various performance indicators averaging, we can **very accurately** know the optimization is positive or negative.
+In addition, you can also make a comparison and get **accurate data** about **how much you have optimized**.
+This tool is designed to solve the pain point.

-> At the same time, this tool is also learning 「load rendering web browser process」 and 「performance optimization」 of a tool, so we can take him as a powerful tool for learning, not let us in the case of too little sample to get the wrong conclusion
+> At the same time, this tool is also a good tool for us to learn about the "browser load rendering process" and "performance optimization", so that we don't get wrong conclusions when there are too few samples

 ## Performance item